vertica/spark-connector/functional-tests/README.md

 Some tips for debugging
 - When your application is submitted to a cluster, you can view a worker's log under `/opt/bitnami/spark/work/[Application-ID]`.
 This can be useful in cases where a fatal exception caused the worker to crash and loses connection to master.
+- We provide `submit-functional-test-debug.sh`, which will submit first open and wait on port 5005 for a remote JVM debug connection, before proceeding with submitting and running the functional test on our standalone cluster.
+This allows you to debug the submitted Spark application.